10 Fun Drama Activities for Dynamic Language Learning

 Doing the activity

-So, if the word was “book,” for example, they couldn’t draw a book.
-Students must draw something else—maybe a shelf, reading glasses or Harry Potter and Dr. Seuss’s cat with a hat, for example.
+- The two students must rush to the board and will have one minute to draw something that will get their group to figure out the word.
+However, they cannot draw the item that was on the card!
+If the word is “book,” for example, they can’t draw a book.
+Students must draw something else—maybe a shelf, reading glasses or Harry Potter and Dr. Seuss’s cat with a hat.

 You could give points for each team, but the best way to do this activity is to keep the students moving and changing words.
-You can also repeat words, so that “book” may turn up again after a few other words, but with two other students drawing.
-This activity should be done quickly and with mounting excitement and noise level; everyone should be talking at once.
+You can also repeat words, as long as different students draw them.
+This activity should be done quickly and with mounting excitement and noise levels; everyone should be talking at once.

 4. Where Are We?